ML-Stat/MLSTAT2025/content/Overview.md

 - **Aim**: The Machine Learning and Statistics Conference (MLSTAT) is an academic conference that serves to facilitate scholarly exchange among domestic and international scholars in the fields of machine learning and statistics.
 Through fostering an academic culture that promotes the mutual development of machine learning and statistics, the conference aims to advance foundational disciplines such as data science and artificial intelligence, and thereby contribute to the development of related digital economic industries.
 - **Conference Orgnizer**:\
   Machine Learning Branch of the Chinese Association for Applied Statistics\
+  National Center for Applied Mathematics in Hubei\
-  School of Mathematics and Statistics, Whuhan University
+  School of Mathematics and Statistics, Whuhan University\
+   School of AI
 ________________________________________

 <!--